-The Congregational Board resolved to transfer £1,807 from the General Fund surplus to retain a working Designated Fabric Fund of £10,000 for 2019.
+The Congregational Board resolved to transfer £3,827 from the General Fund surplus to retain a surplus in the Designated Fabric Fund of £10,000 for 2020.

-In view of the available general surplus at year end, and in line with the congregation's commitment to supporting evangelical outreach work, the Congregational Board resolved to increase the level of giving to individual missionary recipients to 5% above 2017.
-This was effected by a modest transfer of £560 from the General Fund surplus to the Missionary Fund.
+In view of the available general surplus at year end, and in line with the congregation's commitment to supporting evangelical outreach work, the Congregational Board resolved to increase the level of giving to individual missionary recipients by 3.5% above 2018.
+This was effected by a transfer of £1,086 from the General Fund surplus to the Missionary Fund.
 This decision is consistent with our previously agreed annually reviewable policy of disbursement of annual surplus.
 (See also 'Reserves Policy').